RahadianArthapati/vue-graphql-starter/README.md

 # **vue-graphql-starter**
-### Starter project for Vue 2 and GraphQL with graphcool
+### Starter project for Vue 2 and GraphQL with Graphcool
 ---
 ![graphcool][gc_img]
 ---